electricjones/electricjones.github.io/index.md

 ---
 layout: home
-title: "Code with meaning"
+title: Code with meaning
-blurb: >-
-    I thrive on creative collaboration with smart, passionate people solving complex problems using computer science.
-    I also view life like an old school action rpg, and this site is the map I leave for others to join me on my journey.
+blurb: A research blog about conservation, games, and related awesomeness.
+This site is like a map to an old Action RPG.
+It's dangerous to go alone -- so join me!
 category: ecology
 pagination:
   enabled: true
+todo: code-mentoring, less pretentious
 ---
-I am a computer scientist, scholar, storyteller, and conservationist.
-I first started programming in fourth grade (thank you Meadowbrook Elementary for a one-computer lab).
-I haven’t looked back.
-I am fascinated by how things work, how we can make them work better, and how we can use them to make the world better. <br /><br />

-I thrive on creative collaboration with smart, passionate people tackling complex, impactful problems.
-This means uniting teams of people from different disciplines: engineers, artists, storytellers, organizers, and more.
+I am a researcher who thrives on creative collaboration with passionate people solving complex problems.
+My interests lie at the many intersections of Computer Science, Anthropology, Game Sciences, and Conservation.
-<br /><br />

-I see computer science (and engineering in general) as tools for great impact.
-There is enormous value in sharpening the tool, or in advancing the tool for its own sake.
-I call this “Craft”.
-<br /><br />

-But a tool is meant to be used, and the applications for computer science are nearly endless.
-I call this “Domain”.
-<br /><br />

-My primary “Craft Interests” involve new forms of computing, especially Quantum and Embedded Computing.
-The “Domains” I am most passionate about are citizen science, ecology/conservation, and impactful gaming.
+I first started programming in fourth grade
+(thank you Meadowbrook Elementary for a one-computer lab).
+Since then I have worked in just about every area of computer science from operating systems to UI frameworks, but have always viewed software as a **tool** to solve some of our most challenging problems.
+As with many, making games has been a powerful expression of my computer science interest.<br /><br />

+While software has always been a big part of my journey, most of my schooling is in social science.
+I have a Masters in Anthropology and an M.Ed. in Educational Psychology.
+My academic research focused around Educational and Impact Storytelling, Fan Communities, Narrative Identity, and Folklore.
+I love people and am addicted to stories.

+But who can live in front of a computer?
+The most meaningful moments of my life have involved nature, non-human animals, and conservation.
+From many years working in city shelters and fostering, to Scuba diving, river cleanups, and citizen science projects.

+Now, as an independent researcher, I get to mix all of those passions in my cauldron and toss in some creative collaboration with brilliant people.
+My current work is in Game Sciences and Citizen Conservation, culminating in helping to pioneer the academic study of Environmental Game Design.
+I build tools for and conduct research.
+I work towards the Democratization of Impact Gaming.
+I document and preserve Video and Table Top Gaming History.
+And, through all of it, I care for animals and the environment.

+This blog is a place to document my journey, to shame my research, and (most importantly) to "Learn Out Loud" so we can all sharpen each other.